 iii Types of expropriation

-Based on the way of an act adopted by the host state, expropriation can be classified as direct or indirect expropriation.
-Meanwhile, depending on the legitimacy of the action, expropriation can be divided into lawful or unlawful expropriation.
+Depending on the kind of act adopted by the host state, expropriation can be classified as direct or indirect expropriation.
+Similarly, depending on the legitimacy of the action, expropriation can be either lawful or unlawful.

 Direct or indirect expropriation

-Direct expropriation mainly refers to the host state's direct takings12 or forcible appropriation13 of the investment of the individual investor, alongside which a transfer or annulment of legal title occurs (for details, see Section II).
-Indirect expropriation, on the other hand, may leave the investor's legal title to and physical control over its investment unaffected while the investment is deprived by the host state of its economic use.
-There are various forms of indirect expropriation, as recognised by investment tribunals; for instance, creeping expropriation, regulatory expropriation and the debated judicial expropriation (for details, see Section III).
-Direct expropriation and indirect expropriation are invariably prohibited by IIAs, unless the conditions for a lawful expropriation are met.
+Direct expropriation mainly refers to a host state's direct taking12 or forcible appropriation13 of an individual investor's investment, alongside which a transfer or annulment of legal title occurs (for further details, see Section II, below).
+Indirect expropriation, on the other hand, may leave the investor's legal title to, and physical control over, its investment unaffected even though the investment is deprived by the host state of its economic use.
+There are various forms of indirect expropriation, as recognised by investment tribunals; for instance, creeping expropriation and regulatory expropriation (for further details, see Section III).

 Lawful or unlawful expropriation